-If, therefore, the guillotine method will suffice for the average case, why this vogue for routine dissection with its attendant anaesthetic troubles ?-I am, etc.,
+If, therefore, the guillotine method will suffice for the average case, why this vogue for routine dissection with its attendant anaesthetic troubles?-I am, etc.,

 Edinburgh, July 26th.
-DOUGLAS GUTHRIE.
+Douglas Guthrie.

 SIR,-Allow me to thank your many correspondents for their instructive comments on my report under the above heading.
-Their opinions differ in some respects, but on the whole it seems that to my questions ("Is there special danger in the operation of tonsil enucleation by dissection?" and "Is the light chloroform anaesthesis given by Innker and take when the month is wide open a source of Junker and tube when the mouth is wide open a source of peril?") the answers are in the affirmative; and the general conclusion is that ether is the safest anaesthetic for this operation.
+Their opinions differ in some respects, but on the whole it seems that to my questions ("Is there special danger in the operation of tonsil enucleation by dissection?" and "Is the light chloroform anaesthesia given by Junker and tube when the mouth is wide open a source of peril?") the answers are in the affirmative; and the general conclusion is that ether is the safest anaesthetic for this operation.